Likely causes of Kobe Bryant helicopter crash to be revealed - WTMJ

 The brother of the pilot didn’t blame Bryant but said he knew about the risks of flying.
 The helicopter companies said foggy weather before the helicopter hit the ground was an act of God and blamed air traffic controllers.

-Federal safety officials on Tuesday are expected to announce the long-awaited probable cause or causes of the crash that unleashed worldwide grief for the retired basketball star, launched several lawsuits and prompted state and federal legislation.
+Federal safety officials were holding a hearing Tuesday about the crash and were expected to announce the long-awaited probable cause or causes of the tragedy that unleashed worldwide grief for the retired basketball star, launched several lawsuits and prompted state and federal legislation.

 “I think the whole world is watching because it’s Kobe,” said Ed Coleman, an Embry-Riddle Aeronautical University professor and aircraft safety science expert.